HAAIL-Universe/Othello/build_docs/othello_manifesto.md

 Othello exists to turn **human intent** into **consistent execution**.

 It is not “a motivational chatbot,” “a to‑do list,” or “a diary.”
-It is a **personal operations system**: a planner + routine engine + behavioural insight loop that turns fuzzy goals into repeatable action.
+It is a **goal + routine + planning operating system** with a strict truth boundary:

+- **Transcript truth**: what the user said (verbatim).
+- **Suggestions**: what the system inferred (pending until confirmed).
+- **Confirmed state**: what becomes real (DB truth only).

-Othello’s north star is simple:
+Othello’s north star:

-- If you tell Othello what matters, Othello helps you **do the next right thing today**
+- If you tell Othello what matters, Othello helps you **do the next right thing**.
-- Othello records what actually happened
+- Othello records what actually happened.
-- Othello learns what works for you, and adapts tomorrow
+- Othello learns what works for you and adapts (without rewriting history).

 ## Identity

-Othello is the **tactical executor** in your wider ecosystem:
+Othello is the **execution spine** in your wider ecosystem.

-- **Magistus** (brain/orchestrator) can reason across contexts and modules.
+- **Magistus**: broad orchestrator across contexts and modules.
-- **Othello** (execution spine) produces plans, collects outcomes, and generates behavioural insights.
+- **Othello**: focused executor that owns goals, routines, plans, outcomes, and insights.
-- Othello must remain **contract-first** and **debuggable**, so other systems can safely rely on it.

-Othello must be:

-- **Deterministic where it counts** (truth, state, projections)
-- **Adaptive where it helps** (plan suggestions, task phrasing, coaching tone)
-- **Traceable always** (you can answer “why did it do that?” from stored evidence)
+Othello must keep a separate identity from Magistus.
+If Othello becomes a general assistant, it loses product clarity and trust.

+## Voice-first, contract-first

+Othello is **voice-first** by default, but **text is the contract**:

+- Voice is captured as audio → transcribed → stored as **verbatim transcript**.
+- Audio is **transient** by default: delete after transcription (or after a short retry TTL if transcription fails).
+- The transcript is canonical evidence for recall, reasoning, and audits.

+Othello must support long-form journaling style capture (“free flow”) without turning that into silent state changes.

 ## Principles